bowenchancea/pyDateTime/README.md

 playing with datetime in Python trying to create a way in order to just draw each portion of data from the timedelta function of datetime module in Python, this is just the beginning

+07/20/22

+made corrections to the syntax of the return statements(removed parenthesis)

 07/19/22

 made changes to allow for two variables as well as including new comments to better describe the module and its pieces.